prajwal018/prajwal018/README.md

-<h1 align="center">Hi 👋, I'm Prajwal</h1>
+<h1 align="left">Hi 👋, I'm Prajwal Kuchewar</h1>
-<h3 align="center">A passionate self-taught Web developer 👨‍💻 from India.
+<h3 align="left">A passionate self-taught Web developer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant code.
 I take great care in the Experience, Architecture, and Code Quality of the things I build.
 Currently learning Eveything.
-I am also an open-source enthusiast 💗.
+I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</h3>

-- 🔭 I’m currently working on

-- 🌱 I’m currently learning

-- 🤝 I’m looking for help with

-- 💬 Ask me about **HTML, CSS, Javascript and ReactJS**

 <!-- <h3 align="left">Connect with me:</h3>
 <p align="left">